aws-solutions/centralized-network-inspection-on-aws/README.md

-⚠️ __Important: This solution requires the use of AWS CodeCommit, which is no longer available to new customers.
-Existing customers of AWS CodeCommit can continue using and deploying this AWS Solution as normal.__ ⚠️

 **[Centralized Network Inspection on AWS](https://aws.amazon.com/solutions/implementations/centralized-network-inspection-on-aws)** | **[🚧 Feature request](https://github.com/aws-solutions/centralized-network-inspection-on-aws/issues/new?assignees=&labels=feature-request%2C+enhancement&template=feature_request.md&title=)** | **[🐛 Bug Report](https://github.com/aws-solutions/centralized-network-inspection-on-aws/issues/new?assignees=&labels=bug%2C+triage&template=bug_report.md&title=)**

 Note: If you want to use the solution without building from source, navigate to Solution Landing Page